earlyprototype/hunch_kit/README.md

 1. **No external evaluation dependency** — the evaluation UI and runner are built natively in Python.
 No Node.js, no Promptfoo, no managed service.
 2. **Provider-agnostic** — hunch_kit doesn't assume LLMs.
 Any input→output workflow can be a provider.
-3. **Human scoring is first-class** — automated scoring is optional.
-The web UI is a core feature, not an afterthought.
+3. **Human scoring orientated** — automated scoring is available but optional.
+A web UI delivers outputs for comparative scoring.
 4. **Local-first** — everything runs on your machine.
 No cloud, no accounts, no telemetry.
 5. **Manifest-driven** — `experiment.yaml` is the single source of truth for each experiment.
 6. **Campaign-scoped** — rubrics, experiments, and providers live under one root.
 Multiple studies never collide.